 Stuff Sack Camping Pillows

 The Trekker™ Pillow Case and Stuff Sack Pillow are great for those that get by just fine resting their heads on jackets and shirts when out on the trail.
-The brushed polyester Trekker Pillow case is ultralight and can fit in your shirt pocket, while the Stuff Sack Pillow is cross functional and has a soft interior lining to make your pile of clothes a soft and uniform surface.
-When it comes to camping pillows, new tech does not render old methods obsolete.
-Stuff Sack Pillows are classically reliable and functional.
+The brushed polyester Trekker Pillow case is ultralight and can fit in your shirt pocket, while the Stuff Sack Pillow is cross-functional and has a soft interior lining to make your pile of clothes into the perfect pillow.
+Stuff Sack Pillows are a classically reliable and ultralight alernative.

-Why Should You Care a Pillow While Camping?
+Why Should You Carry a Pillow While Camping?

 Have you ever woken up with a crick in your neck from sleeping on an uncomfortable pillow?
 Or have you tried sleeping with no pillow only to wake up in the middle of the night or the next morning sore and regretful?

-To put it simply, you should carry a camping pillow because they add more to a sleep system then they detract from a packing philosophy.
+To put it simply, you should carry a camping pillow because they add more comfort to your sleep system then they detract from a packing philosophy.
 That is to say:

 - They are lightweight and can be very small, so they won’t add very much weight or take up a lot of space in your pack.